 If you are carp fishing in silkweed that is fairly light I normally fish a critically balanced hook bait that will sink slowly through the water and just sit on top of this light weed bed, perfectly positioned for that big carp to bite.

 Alternatively, you could use a very popular big carp rig known as the chod rig.
-This rig will sit perfectly on light weed due to the construction.
-The rig uses a pop-up boilie that runs freely along a leadcore leader, great for this scenario.
+This carp rig will sit perfectly on light weed due to the construction.
+The carp rig uses a pop-up boilie that runs freely alongside a leadcore leader, great for this scenario.

 If you are going to fish on more heavy or dense weed I would suggest a solid PVA bag that will protect the hook and sit nicely on the weed beds.
 I would use pellets and broken up boilies to really get the carp rummaging through the weed.